anjieyang/anjieyang/README.md

 ### Hi there, I'm Anjie 👋

-- 🧑🏻‍💻 I'm a final year undergraduate student majoring in Computer Science at the University of Ottawa.
+- 🧑🏻‍💻 I'm an undergraduate student majoring in Computer Science at the University of Ottawa.

 - 🔬 My research interests are centered around Machine Learning, with a particular focus on Human-Computer Interaction (HCI) and AI-generated content (AIGC).